British auto industry says Gigafactories needed to save jobs

 In total, there are 38 planned Gigafactories across Europe, green lobby group Transport & Environment has found.

-A Sky News report said on Monday Nissan Motor Co (7201.T) will confirm as soon as this week that it will build Gigafactory in Sunderland, northeastern England. read more
+A Sky News report said on Monday Nissan Motor Co will confirm as soon as this week that it will build Gigafactory in Sunderland, northeastern England.

 Our Standards: The Thomson Reuters Trust Principles.